-A tricyclic antidepressant (TCA), such as clomipramine (Anafranil) has also been found to help phobia symptoms.
+Taking a tricyclic antidepressant (TCA), such as clomipramine, or Anafranil, has also been found to help phobia symptoms.
 Initial side effects can include sleepiness, blurred vision, constipation, urination difficulties, irregular heartbeat, dry mouth, and tremors.

-Tranquilizers (sedatives) - benzodiazepines may help reduce anxiety symptoms.
-Patients with a history of alcoholism should not be given sedatives.
+Tranquilizers: Benzodiazepines are an example of a tranquilizer that might be prescribed for a phobia.
+These may help reduce anxiety symptoms.
+People with a history of alcohol dependence should not be given sedatives.